-Are you living up to your potential, since your stroke.
-I know that stroke can be extremely devastating to how you perceive yourself and I thought that if I can change a couple of minds then maybe my story might be worth reading.
+Are you living up to your potential?
+I know that stroke can be extremely devastating to how you perceive yourself.
+I thought that if I can change a couple of minds then maybe my story might be worth reading.
 I have to warn you, what I am going to say has not all been a can of corn!

 Let me take a few minutes to give you more about my background so it makes sense why I wound up where I am.
 I didn’t just fall into this, where I am now, but followed the path of least resistance.

 I had my stroke while on a business trip in Toulouse, France.
 That was in 1994.
-What a shocker!
-I was only 36, which is in the age range of most of our survivor members.
+I was only 36, which I found to be the age range of most stroke survivors who use the Internet.
 Ages 30 through 60 are a more predominant age for stroke than I ever thought.
-I had a reasonable education of an Associates Degree in Engineering and Bachelors in Business.
-I thought that with my education and background that I would go a longs way with Aerospace!
-I was highly motivated and was willing to work my tail off!
+I had a reasonable education of an Associates Degree in Engineering Technology and a Bachelors Degree in Business.
+I thought that with my education and background that I would go a long way with my career in Aerospace!
+I was highly motivated and willing to work my tail off!

 I had spent my first five years in an aerospace laboratory performing tests and writing technical papers about my mechanical and physical testing.
 I think that performing this type of work is what makes me so analytical and motivated to take the time to be able figure things out.
 This was a great job but was not something I wanted to do forever.

 I spent the next two years working as a Quality Engineer.
 This job also required an analytical approach but usually meant that we were the bearer of bad news that our plant had manufactured a part incorrectly.
-My last seven years were spent as the Chief Quality Engineer in charge of the other Quality Engineers and Inspectors.
-I had so much responsibility I could hardly keep track of everything.
-I had to travel all over the world and work with businesses that made parts for my company and then also try to stay on top of what was going on in our plant.
+My last seven years were spent as the Group Quality Engineer in charge of the other Quality Engineers and Inspectors.
+I had too much responsibility and I could hardly keep track of everything.
+I had to travel all over the world and visit businesses that made parts for my company.
+I was also expected to stay on top of what was going on in our plant.

 One morning I woke up and the room was spinning out of control.
-Several more TIA episodes later I had my stroke.
-I think it lasted three days before the final attack.
-Naturally, I thought I had just been working too much.
-The stroke hit me like a thief in the night!
+I was having a TIA, also known as a mini-stroke.
+The TIA’s only lasted for minutes but I had several of them over the next three days.
+I just thought I had just been working too much.
+Then, my stroke happened, it hit me like a thief in the night!

 Things could not get much worse and I decided right in the beginning that since I still had my mind that I was not going to give in.
 Figuring things out was my specialty.
 What was so discouraging, though, was that I was REALLY paralyzed.
 I could not fathom how weak I was.
 I don’t know how you guys feel but my paralysis is a total weakness that is impossible for an able-bodied person to imagine.
 I had a feeding tube down my nose, a suction tube down my throat and an oxygen tube hooked up to my throat.
 I did not know how I looked and still did not know that my speech was gone because of the stroke. .